Things I figured out the hard way.

 -

-The GDPR consent pattern that actually works for WordPress forms
+GDPR consent pattern for WordPress forms

 Most form GDPR setups are theater.
 Here's the pattern that holds up to a real audit, with the consent fields, the storage, and the audit trail.